-This statement refers to Eni Group7 (herein referred to as "Eni ", "it", or "its") in accordance with the UK Modern Slavery Act 2015, in particular with Article 54, and the Australian Modern Slavery Act 2018, in particular with section 14.
-It describes the steps taken by Eni during 2020 to prevent slavery and human trafficking in its supply chain or in any part of its own business8.
+This statement refers to the entire Eni Group8 in accordance with the UK Modern Slavery Act 2015, in particular with Article 54, and the Australian Modern Slavery Act 2018, in particular with section 14.
+It describes the steps taken by Eni during 2021 to prevent slavery and human trafficking in its supply chain or in any part of its own business9.